 At these moments, I stop everything and make a list.
 Even a really long list is less overwhelming than no list, and it’s so satisfying crossing things off.

 Another great tool for our family is an old-fashioned wall calendar that hangs in our kitchen.
 Until my kids are big enough for smart phones and we can all go digital, I like having a visual reminder even my seven-year-old can read.

 A mom is typically her family’s CEO, but would a real CEO also be the secretary and the janitor?
 As much as you can, delegate some of your less essential tasks to others.

-- Forget running errands with a car full of kids and let Amazon deliver all your basics.
+- Forget running errands with a car full of kids and order those items online.

 - Pay the kids to do unusual chores, like cleaning out your car.

 - Ask your date-night babysitter to organize the sippy cup drawer after the kids go to sleep.

 - Have your partner to start making the lunches.

 - Work out a regular play date swap with a friend so you get an afternoon or Saturday morning off every other week.